-- There are no transactions with other related parties to the Company, in the sense of the International Accounting Standard 24, except for the aforementioned. - No loans or credit facilities in general have been given to members of the Board of Directors or other Company executives and their families. - The amounts referred to in the above Table relate to remuneration for the personal services-work they provide to the Company, remuneration for such performances and transactions of the members of the Company's Management and its executives during the said period. - The said transactions do not contain any extraordinary or individualized features, which would render necessary the further analysis, per related person, thereof. - Except for the above remunerations, no other transactions subsist between the Company and executives and members of the Board of Directors. - There is no transaction whatsoever that has been conducted outside and beyond the usual market terms. - There is no transaction whatsoever, the value of which exceeds 10% of the value of the Company's assets, as represented in its last published statements. - There is no transaction whatsoever that is deemed significant, according to the stipulations of the Circular number 45/2011 of the Capital Market Commission.
+- There are no transactions with other related parties to the Company, in the sense of the International Accounting Standard 24, except for the aforementioned. - No loans or credit facilities in general have been given to members of the Board of Directors or other Company executives and their families. - The amounts referred to in the above Table relate to remuneration for the personal services-work they provide to the Company, remuneration for such performances and transactions of the members of the Company's Management and its executives during the said period. - During the first year of implementation of the Stock Option Plan to selected executives of the Company and its affiliated companies, which plan was established pursuant to the decision of the Board of Directors of 16.01.2020 following the annual general meeting of shareholders granted by the First Recurring Annual General Meeting of 25 May 2018, and in particular were exercised from 01.11.2020 to 30.11.2020, on behalf of the beneficiaries of 91,368 share options, with the disposal price of the shares surrendered to the beneficiaries as a result of the exercise of the rights granted to them amounting to EUR 1,70. - The said transactions do not contain any extraordinary or individualized features, which would render necessary the further analysis, per related person, thereof. - Except for the above remunerations, no other transactions subsist between the Company and executives and members of the Board of Directors. - There is no transaction whatsoever that has been conducted outside and beyond the usual market terms - There is no transaction whatsoever, the value of which exceeds 10% of the value of the Company's assets, as represented in its last published statements. - There is no transaction whatsoever that is deemed significant, according to the stipulations of the Circular number 45/2011 of the Capital Market Commission.